NickAkincilar/BI_Concurrency_Test_Jmeter/README.md

     - **% of Errors** overall during the test (# of failed queries due to high concurrency)

 ## How do we test it?
-Please refer to my [Medium blog page](https://www.google.com) for details around performing this test using Snowflake & the Sample TPCH data.
+Refer to [Medium blog page](https://www.google.com) for details around performing this test using Snowflake & the Sample TPCH data.

 You can use other datasets & platforms as well using the similar steps.

 ## Resoure Files needed for this test